-Internships, fieldwork opportunities and job shadowing all continue to be recruitment and outreach tools for the agency.
+Progress: Internships, fieldwork opportunities and job shadowing all continue to be recruitment and outreach tools for the agency.
 The agency works with educational entities to provide these opportunities for students.
 With the implementation of state raises at the agency level as well as statewide initiatives initiated by the governor, the agency has increased success in recruitment, filling positions, and retaining qualified candidates in positions.
+Currently 90% of positions are filled.